mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 #### 0:00

-I would like to explain a little more about the [word] *realization* [that] Dogen Zenji uses very often here: *practice and realization*.
+I would like to explain a little more about the [word] *realization* [that] Dōgen Zenji uses very often here: *practice and realization*.
 I don't know how you understand what *realization* is.
 I think this is my problem, how to translate this term in English.
 Well, English always uses *realization*, but I don't know *how* you understand this [word].

-But Dogen uses three kinds of *satori*, enlightenment.
+But Dōgen uses three kinds of *satori*, enlightenment.
 One is *awareness* – *kaku*, “awakening.”
 Second is *satori* – usually “enlightenment.”
 Third is *sho*. [...] *Literally* it means “verification” or “proof.”
 Literally, okay?

-So three kinds of terms are often used by Dogen, but in this case, *practice and realization* is the third one (*sho*). *Realization* is corresponding to the third one – “proof” or “verification,” literally translated.
+So three kinds of terms are often used by Dōgen, but in this case, *practice and realization* is the third one (*sho*). *Realization* is corresponding to the third one – “proof” or “verification,” literally translated.
 But I am still looking for the appropriate term in English; I don't know what kind of English [word] is best, so I have to explain a little bit about this one.

 [This enlightenment is] *sho* (證) in Japanese.
 Plainly speaking, *sho* literally means “proof” or “certification”; this is also *sho*.
 [To certify], or to prove, or to verify, or to witness. [...]
 Anyway, *sho*.